Budget & Financial Reports

 Fiscal Responsibility

 The Texas Township Board is committed to demonstrating fiscal responsibility in all actions.
 From every signed contract to every invested dollar, it is the mission of the board to ensure that the Township is receiving the best possible value for our residents.
 We are conservative with our expenditures, prudent with our investments, and strive to stretch every dollar as far as possible.
-We operate on a surplus budget and every year and invest funds into our Capital Improvement Plan (CIP) to ensure that we are saving in a responsible manner so we can achieve long-term goals.
+We operate on a surplus budget every year and invest funds into our Capital Improvement Plan (CIP) to ensure that we are saving in a responsible manner so we can achieve long-term goals.

 View the FY 2024 Budget (PDF)